sofianedjerbi/SolutionsArchitectAssociateNotes/docs/CloudFront.md

 It also offer **health checks** and **DDoS protection** with Shield.
 Endpoints are ALB, NLB, EC2 and Elastic IP.

-*Good for HTTP use cases that require static IP addresses, or fast regional failover.*
+*Important: Good for HTTP use cases that require static IP addresses, or fast regional failover.*